nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

                               InDollars = c(1.104, 1.256, .00926, 1))
 ```

+In the initial steps above we have created two data tables and assigned these tables to the name `GDP2018` and `DollarValue2018`.

-To horizontally integrate this data we want to join or combine together `GDP2018` and `DollarValue2018`.
-In doing so we can also convert all the GDPs to dollars and compare them.
+To horizontally integrate these two tables we want to **join** or combine `GDP2018` and `DollarValue2018`.

-There are three kinds of observations we could get in this integration - observations in `GDP2018` but not `DollarValue2018`, observations in `DollarValue2018` but not `GDP2018`, and observations in **both**.

 Use `help(join)` to see the types of joins that we can make in R.

-The “Yen” observation won’t have a match in both datasets, so we don’t need to keep it.
-So let’s do a `left_join` and `list GDP2018` first, so it keeps matched observations, plus any observations only in `GDP2018`.

 To complete our horizontal data integration we simply do the following: